krother/advanced_python/error_handling/exceptions/README.md

 # Handling Exceptions

+### Raising Exceptions

+You can create errors with your own messages that stop the program:

+    :::python
+    raise ValueError("expected a valid Pokemon name")

+## Catching Exceptions

-The `try.. except` clause catches errors and allows you to react on them.
+The `try.. except` clause allows your program to catch errors and act on them instead of terminating the program.

-    # print all cards with even numbers.
-    cards = ["2", "3", "4", "5", "6", "7", "8", "9", "10", "J", "Q", "K", "A"]
+    :::python
+    cards = "234567890JQKA"

     for card in cards:
         try:
             number = int(card)
-            if number % 2 == 0:  # modulo operator
-                print(card, "is an even card.")
+            print(f"dealt {card}")
         except ValueError:
-            print (card, "can not be divided")
+            print(f"{card} could not be dealt")

-Normally, `int("J")` would terminate the program.
-The `except` clause allows the program to finish neatly.
+### How not to catch Exceptions

-In Python, Exceptions should always be handled explicitly.
-Using a generic `except` is considered a very bad habit, because it makes debugging difficult.
+Exceptions should always be caught with an explicit error type.
+Using a generic `except` makes debugging difficult:

+    :::python
+    cards = "234567890JQKA"

+    for card in cards:
+        try:
+            number = int(card)
+            print(f"dealt {car}")
+        except:
+            print(f"{card} could not be dealt")

+In this example, `car` causes a `NameError` for every card.
+You don't get any clues what exactly went wrong.

+This is called the *"diaper pattern"* and considered a very bad habit.

-## Creating your own Exceptions
+### Creating your own Exceptions

 You can define your own types of Exceptions:

+    :::python
-    class MyError(Exception): pass
+    class WrongInputError(Exception): pass

-and create an error using your own type:

-    raise MyError("message")

-and catch it:
+and raise them:

-    try:
-        ..
-        ..
-    except MyError:
-        ..
+    :::python
+    text = input("please enter a number between 1-4: ")
+    if not text in "1234":
+        raise WrongInputError("{} is not a number between 1-4.".format(text))

+The `try..except` works for your own Exception types as well.